Fault Tolerance for Service Function Chains: Conclusion

 \section{Conclusion}

-Existing fault tolerant approaches designed for individual middleboxes can introduce high performance penalties when they are used for a service function chain.
-In this paper, we presented FTC, a system that takes advantage of the structure of a chain to provide efficient fault tolerance for a service function chain.
-FTC provides strong consistency under $f$ failures for a chain of a chain of at least $f+1$ middleboxes.
-Our evaluation demonstrates that FTC can provide high degrees of fault-tolerance with small overhead in the latency and throughput of a chain.
+Existing fault tolerant middlebox frameworks can introduce high performance penalties when they are used for a service function chain.
+This paper presented FTC, a system that takes advantage of the structure of a chain to provide efficient fault tolerance.
+Our evaluation demonstrates that FTC can provide high degrees of fault tolerance with low overhead in terms of latency and throughput of a chain.